Bethany, West Virginia

 Bethany is a town in southern Brooke County, West Virginia, United States.
 The population was 756 at the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.
 It is best known as the home of Bethany College, a private liberal arts college that was the first institution of higher education in what is now West Virginia.

 History

-Scotch-Irish minister Alexander Campbell established a post office in the are of his homestead around 1827.
+Scotch-Irish minister Alexander Campbell established a post office in the area of his homestead around 1827.
 In 1840, he founded Bethany College, and then platted the town in 1847.
-The town was most likely was named after the biblical town of Bethany, where Jesus was said to have raised Lazarus of Bethany from the dead.
+The town was most likely named after the biblical town of Bethany, where Jesus was said to have raised Lazarus of Bethany from the dead.
+The town was chartered in 1853.

 The Bethany Historic District was listed on the National Register of Historic Places in 1982.
 Located within the district are the separately listed Alexander Campbell Mansion, Delta Tau Delta Founders House, Old Bethany Church, Old Main, and Pendleton Heights.